preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Note the message "You are about to archive a lot of pages" which is telling you that the page you have chosen has sub pages.
 If the page doesn't have sub pages that message is simply not shown.

-5. Type a comment (Mandatory!) and click OK to archive the page, or CANCEL if you change your mind.
+5. Type a comment (mandatory!) and click OK to archive the page, or CANCEL if you change your mind.

 Delete and create draft
 --------------------------